innovate-invent/innovate-invent.github.io/_projects/autokitchen.md

 ## TODO

 - Collect as many cooking recipes as possible in any format available
-- Evaluate requirements for data ingestion and sanitization
+- Evaluate unanticipated requirements for data ingestion and sanitization
 - Preliminary data characterization and curation
 - Secure funding for a molecular gastronomist and professional chef (same person?)